FredHutch/shiny-app-template/README.md

 Creating configs for myshinyapp
 ```

-The above command will create the following three files in the repository using the provided (-n or --name) short name of the application.
+The above command will create the following four files in the repository using the provided (-n or --name) short name of the application.

 - docker-compose.yml
 - rancher-compose.yml
 - circle.yml
+- .gitlab-ci-yml